Sigesbeckia: Classification

+The number of species accepted varies between different authorities.

+The Global Compositae Checklist accepts the following 17 species:

+By contrast, Plants of the World Online (POWO) accepts the following 11 species:

 Traditional medicine

-Three species of Sigesbeckia are used in traditional medicine: Sigesbeckia orientalis, Sigesbeckia pubescens, and Sigesbeckia glabracens, although the Royal Botanical Gardens, Kew, only recognizes two species, with Sigesbeckia pubescens considered a subspecies of Sigesbeckia orientalis.
+Three species of Sigesbeckia are used in traditional medicine, Sigesbeckia orientalis, Sigesbeckia pubescens, and Sigesbeckia glabracens, although the Royal Botanical Gardens, Kew, only accepts two of these species, with Sigesbeckia pubescens considered a subspecies of Sigesbeckia orientalis.
 In traditional medicine, the aerial parts of the plant are used to treat rheumatic conditions such as arthritis, joint pain, muscle pain, sciatica.
 It is also used to treat hypertension.
 Use of Sigesbeckia as a traditional medicine dates back to at least 659 AD, when it was first referenced in Chinese materia medica.
 The traditional Chinese medicine is called xi xian cao, and is used to "dispel wind-dampness, to strengthen sinews, and for wind-heat-damp pain obstructions".